ClearHeadedT/boot-dev-log/learn-git/NOTES.md

 - Learned handling duplicate config values.
 - Learned the different levels Git config can live at (local/global).
 - Learned what a branch actually is under the hood.
+- Learned the default branch and creating new branches.